 Smile and be Confident

 Believe it or not, you actually feel happier and more confident even when you’re smiling while on the telephone.
-Nobody can imagine romance with a Debbie or Donnie Downer, so smile at the grocery store, while in line at the bank, or in an exercise class.
+Nobody can imagine romance with a “Debbie” or “Donnie Downer,” so smile at the grocery store, while standing in line at the bank or waiting for your turn at the ATM, or in an exercise class.
 You’ll come across as happier and don’t be surprised if a few heads turn.

 First Date Rules – Be Proactive for Romance

 Being passive on a date doesn’t help you in the romance department.
 Sure you don’t want to be too aggressive, but a survey from dating site Zoosk showed the squeaky wheel gets the romance deal with 34% of singles finding it most romantic when their date plans a surprise activity for their first date, with 27% liking to hold hands on the first date and 25% actually enjoying it when their date leans in for that first memorable kiss.

 If you already have a steady loved one, you know how often relationships can end up in a rut after the first three months.
 When the honeymoon period starts to wane, if you’re not dating your mate and creating romantic memories, it’s easy for the relationship to fizzle out.
 Pick the same day each week and take turns selecting your date spot.
 You don’t have to break the bank, especially during Romance Awareness Month, as there are plenty of free concerts, where you can bring a picnic basket to or take the beach walk that so many swear they can’t wait to do.

 Take that Beach Walk

 Cliche as it may seem, many singles write that they enjoy taking beach walks on a date.
 Stop dreaming about it and schedule it with your date.
 Being barefoot on the beach with your toes in the sand is still the ultimate romantic date.